TwxnhNGUXN/TwxnhNGUXN/README.md

 # 👋 Hi, I'm Tuan Anh !

  Welcome to my GitHub profile!
-I’m passionate about **AI Engineering, NLP, Computer Vision and Data Analysis**.
+I’m passionate about **AI Engineering, NLP, Computer Vision and Data Engineering**.
 Currently, I’m on a journey to build impactful projects and learn new technologies every day.

 ---